Control a Robot Dog with a Custom Viam Base Component

 Next steps

 In this tutorial you learned how to implement a custom component model and control it using the Viam app.
-You learned about configuring remotes and processes.
-You drove the robot dog around using the Viam Control tab.
+You learned about configuring modules and processes.
+You drove the robot dog around using the Viam CONTROL tab.

 Have questions, or want to meet other people working on robots?
 Join our Community Discord.